 The number of uninstalls is available in the Analytics section of App Store Connect and in user acquisition reports on the Google Play Developer Console.

 Active Users (DAU / MAU)

-While the number of downloads or installs indicates the success of your user acquisition efforts, it does not say anything about your actual userbase.
-To understand how many people use your app and how your userbase develops, you need another metric: active users.
+While the number of downloads or installs indicates the success of your user acquisition efforts, it does not say much about your actual userbase.
+To understand how many people use your app and how your userbase develops, you need another app marketing KPI: active users.

 The number of daily active users (DAUs) tells you how many people use your app on a daily basis.
 This metric is great to see the impact of short-term retention measures, but also to understand on which weekdays people use your app primarily.
 On the other hand, a declining number can indicate severe technical problems that discourage users to keep using your app.

 The metric of monthly active users (MAUs) shows the number of people that open your app on a monthly basis.
 Comparing MAUs month-over-month enables you to see the results of your combined user acquisition and retention marketing efforts.

 If you implement an analytics tool like Google Analytics, you will be able to monitor both DAUs and MAUs.